 By Joe W Gorman

-The cynic might also conclude that there is simply no one-size-fits-all rifle.
+Some cynics might have concluded there is simply no one-size-fits-all rifle.
 I understand this cynicism.
 It's mostly accurate.
 In my experience, the most hyper-accurate rifles are bolt guns.
 So if I set off to find the Holy Grail of rifles I should probably avoid the road sign that says "Semis" if hyper-accuracy is requirement numero uno.
 And while accuracy is important to me, so is the ability of my idyllic Uber-rifle to fill a tactical role.
-The demands of a tactical rifle--to operate in close proximity to people who intend to kill me--would leave a bolt action target rifle off my short list of considerations.
+The demands of a tactical rifle, which is to say, to operate in close proximity to people who intend to kill me, would leave a bolt action target rifle off my short list of considerations.
 As with most things in life, the perfect rifle is a compromise.

-Assuming there can be no more beguiling line of tactical rifles these days than those designed around the familiar AR platform, the SIG716 represents an innovative take on the 7.62mm NATO AR-10.
-SIG SAUER, a company with a poetic heritage of fine craftsmanship has incorporated a short-stroke pushrod gas system in place of the direct impingement system of the AR-15/10, a unique strap attachment arrangement (which should be adopted by the M4 post-haste), a free-floating chrome-lined barrel under a Picatinny quad rail, a gas block with more rail, flip-up sights, a collapsible buttstock , an ergonomic pistol grip with storage capacity for batteries and hex wrenches etc, and capability to adjust the gas system without tools for adverse conditions or at the other end of the gas-adjust world, to shut off the gas port.
+Assuming there can be no more beguiling line of tactical rifles these days than those designed around the familiar AR platform, he SIG716 represents an innovative take on the 7.62mm NATO AR-10.
+SIG SAUER, a Swiss company with a poetic heritage of fine craftsmanship, has incorporated a short-stroke pushrod gas system in place of the direct impingement system of the AR-15/10; a unique strap attachment arrangement (which should be adopted by the M4 post-haste); a free-floating chrome-lined barrel under a Picatinny quad rail; a gas block with more rail, flip-up sights; a collapsible buttstock; an ergonomic pistol grip with storage capacity for batteries and hex wrenches etc; and capability to adjust the gas system without tools for adverse conditions, or at the other end of the gas-adjust world, to shut off the gas port.

-The factory trigger on my 716 Patrol broke at over 7 pounds and was creepier than Hannibal Lecter.
-With the factory trigger, four 3-shot groups at 100 yards was accuracy-dejour with my trusty Aimpoint 5000 2x held in place with an ARMS 17 mount over a Yankee Hill Machine 223A riser.
+The factory trigger on my 716 Patrol broke at over 7-pounds and was creepier than Hannibal Lecter.
+With the factory trigger, four 3-shot groups at 100-yards was accuracy-dejour with my trusty Aimpoint 5000 2x held in place with an ARMS 17 mount over a Yankee Hill Machine 223A riser.
 I suspected a better trigger would allow this rifle to shoot to its capability.
+Turns out I was right.
 The Rock River Arms two-stage varmint trigger dropped right in place and took about 10 minutes, start-to-finish, to install.
 Group size shrunk considerably after the installation of the RRA trigger (breaking weight was reduced to just under 4 pounds).
 The MagPul stock was quick to adjust and provided positive stops along its adjustment track.
 This made it easy for me, my 14-year-old son and my 17-year-old daughter (A USNA Midshipman) to shoot.
 MagPul supplied the magazine and fortunately they can be purchased easily and for less than $20 each.

 Shooting the weapon was stress-free on the shoulder and 100-shot days were easily managed.
 We experienced no failures of any kind during testing of over 500 rounds.
 The ammunition used was Federal, Winchester USA, Hornady and several moldy boxes of various European and Brazilian surplus military ball.
 Some of which may have been corrosive, so the SIG did get thoroughly cleaned after each day's shoot.
 If you've ever seen the green fuzz on a rifle that has fired corrosive ammo and did not get cleaned, it will scare you straight!

 As mentioned the compact 716 Patrol makes a surprisingly sprite, quick handling carbine.
 From door-to-door close-quarters weapon to long-range precision rifle, the 716 can be quickly converted for whatever mission is at hand.
 Setup for shorter range engagements, I initially outfitted the 716 with a Burris AR-FFL (laser/fastfire combo unit).
 I chose the visible inline laser and the beam just made it over the folding front sight.
-The 3 MOA Fast Fire III attached to the top of the laser box and puts the sight about 3" over the bore (which is roughly the height of the sights).
+The 3 MOA Fast Fire III attached to the top of the laser box and puts the sight about 3-inches over the bore, which is roughly the height of the sights.
 The Fast Fire III features durable stainless steel/bronze and aluminum construction and coated lenses.

 The image presented appears to be very slightly magnified and the red 3 MOA dot looks very crisp in bright sunlight and waning daylight.
 Burris says the Fast Fire III is waterproof and submersible.
 I did have it on in the field when a storm came through and it got wet.
 No problems were noted but water covered the lens to the extent I needed to wipe the lens clear with a cotton rag as water on the glass was distorting the view and the dot.